Mexico's wholesale mobile network launches without major carriers

 Officials at Altan, which counts a fund managed by Morgan Stanley infrastructure and the China-Mexico fund created by the two countries in 2014, as its largest shareholders, gave no details on the network’s clients.

+Altan’s President Eugenio Galdon told a news conference on Thursday that the company had been sufficiently cautious in its client projections but voiced optimism that more operators would join.

-In light of this, Mexico had to try “something unorthodox” like the Red Compartida to spur competition, said Roger Entner, a telecom analyst in Massachusetts.
+America Movil’s market share, roughly two-thirds of mobile subscriptions in Mexico, calls for “something unorthodox” like the Red Compartida to spur competition, said Roger Entner, a telecom analyst in Massachusetts.

 But the network will initially create business for America Movil, and carriers have little incentive to use it in areas where they already have coverage, said Scott Wallsten, president of the Technology Policy Institute, a U.S.-based think-tank.

-The network has a roaming agreement with America Movil and will use some of the company’s towers, Altan said.
+The network has a roaming agreement with America Movil and will use some of its towers, Altan said.

 Wallsten and other critics of the network argue Mexico would have been better served by auctioning the spectrum it uses.